JuliaHolm/exercise-w10-state-management/README.md

 2.  **State Management with Zustand**
     - When setting up your Zustand store, think of it as a global state container.
 It should hold all the tasks and provide functions to manipulate them.
 Follow the naming conventions when you create folders and files.
 Have a look at the [boilerplate](https://github.com/Technigo/react-zustand-boiler-plate) if you need guidance.
     - The `create` function from Zustand is your starting point.
 It accepts a setter function to help you define the state and its updater functions.

-    **Theme Management with `useContext`**
-    - The `useContext` hook in React allows you to access values from a context without prop-drilling.
-For this exercise, you're using it to manage a theme (light/dark mode).
-    - Define a context using `createContext()`.
-Remember to export both the context and a custom hook (e.g., `useTheme`) to make it easier to access the theme in your components.
-Follow the naming conventions when you create folders and files.
-Have a look at the [boilerplate](https://github.com/Technigo/react-vite-use-context-boiler-plate) if you need guidance.

 3.  **Integrating Components**
     - In your main `App.jsx`, integrate both the task manager and theme toggler.
-This is where you'll see the interplay of Zustand and `useContext`.
+This is where you'll see the interplay of Zustand.
-    - Ensure that the `ThemeProvider` wraps your entire application so that the theme context is accessible everywhere.

 4.  **Testing**
     - Before pushing to GitHub, test your application thoroughly.
 Add tasks, remove them, and toggle the theme.
 Ensure everything works seamlessly.